backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

 (`/etc/ssl/name`), so this would be a less-than-ideal place for reuse.

-Next, create the keymat itself. `ikectl` is sufficiently intelligent to figure out that an FQDN needs to go in the Subject Alternative Name field.
+Next, create the keying material (keymat) itself. `ikectl` is preconfigured to do the right thing, including putting the system's FQDN in the Subject Alternative Name (SAN) field.

 ```plain
 # ikectl ca ipsec install